zhy1369800/claude-code-router/README.md

 > A powerful tool to route Claude Code requests to different models and customize any request.

+> Now you can use models such as `GLM-4.5`, `Kimi-K2`, `Qwen3-Coder-480B-A35B`, and `DeepSeek v3.1` for free through the [iFlow Platform](https://platform.iflow.cn/docs/api-mode).
+> You can use the `ccr ui` command to directly import the `iflow` template in the UI.
+It’s worth noting that iFlow limits each user to a concurrency of 1, which means you’ll need to route background requests to other models.
+> If you’d like a better experience, you can try [iFlow CLI](https://github.com/iflow-ai/iflow-cli).

 ![](blog/images/claude-code.png)

 ## ✨ Features